bsd/bsd-custom-donate-jekyll/_posts/2013-10-10-default-config.md

 id-prefix: cd_ #id prefix used in order to reduce collision with other elements on a page
 include-styles-inline: true #if true, will include the css link blocks above the form
 include-login-inline: true #if true, will include the login section above the form
+include-jquery: true #include a jquery, in case your wrapper hasn't called one yet. false if your wrapper already has one in the head
 top-node-is-outer: true #attach key handlers to outer element on bsdcd-outer-container instead of to the body element.
 Currently HAS to be true, sorry
 extra-classes-on-outer-container: #just a string of extra classes to add on the bsdcd-outer-container, just in case you need to for you convienience